curl/everything-curl/libcurl/api.md

-These defines are, of course, only suitable to figure out the version number built *just now* and they will not help you figuring out which libcurl version that is used at run-time three years from now.
+These defines are, of course, only suitable to figure out the version number built *just now* and they will not help you figuring out which libcurl version that is used at runtime three years from now.

 ### Which libcurl version runs